maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Description
 ===========

-`HildonPickerButton <HildonPickerButton>`_ is a widget that lets the user select a particular item from a list.
-Visually, it's a button with title and value labels that brings up a `HildonPickerDialog <HildonPickerDialog>`_ .
+:class:`HildonPickerButton` is a widget that lets the user select a particular item from a list.
+Visually, it's a button with title and value labels that brings up a :class:`HildonPickerDialog` .
 The user can then use this dialog to choose an item, which will be displayed in the value label of the button.

-You should create your own `HildonTouchSelector <HildonTouchSelector>`_ at convenience and set it to the `HildonPickerButton <HildonPickerButton>`_ with `hildon_picker_button_set_selector() <hildon-picker-button-set-selector>`_ .
-For the common use cases of buttons to select date and time, you can use `HildonDateButton <HildonDateButton>`_ and `HildonTimeButton <HildonTimeButton>`_ .
+You should create your own :class:`HildonTouchSelector` at convenience and set it to the :class:`HildonPickerButton` with `hildon_picker_button_set_selector() <hildon-picker-button-set-selector>`_ .
+For the common use cases of buttons to select date and time, you can use :class:`HildonDateButton` and :class:`HildonTimeButton` .

 :: GtkWidget * create_selector (void) { GtkWidget *selector; selector = hildon_touch_selector_new_text (); hildon_touch_selector_append_text (HILDON_TOUCH_SELECTOR (selector), "America"); hildon_touch_selector_append_text (HILDON_TOUCH_SELECTOR (selector), "Europe"); hildon_touch_selector_append_text (HILDON_TOUCH_SELECTOR (selector), "Asia"); hildon_touch_selector_append_text (HILDON_TOUCH_SELECTOR (selector), "Africa"); hildon_touch_selector_append_text (HILDON_TOUCH_SELECTOR (selector), "Australia"); hildon_touch_selector_set_active (HILDON_TOUCH_SELECTOR (selector), 0, 2); return selector; } GtkWidget * create_button (HildonTouchSelector *selector) { GtkWidget *button; button = hildon_picker_button_new (HILDON_SIZE_AUTO, HILDON_BUTTON_ARRANGEMENT_VERTICAL); hildon_button_set_title (HILDON_BUTTON (button), "Continent"); hildon_picker_button_set_selector (HILDON_PICKER_BUTTON (button), HILDON_TOUCH_SELECTOR (selector)); return button; }